 In 2012, Audi shook up the global auto industry with a completely new way of selling cars – an innovative digital showroom concept called Audi City.
-The solution allowed customers to get acquainted with the entire catalogue of the Audi model range in stores located in the city centre, where the creation of large showrooms was impossible.
+The solution allowed customers to get acquainted with the entire catalog of the Audi model range in stores located in the city center, where the creation of large showrooms was impossible.

 At Audi City London, in the first year after the transformation of the showroom, sales increased by 60% compared to the traditional Audi showroom, which previously occupied this site.